 Ichetucknee Springs, Florida

-I read about Ichetucknee Springs over on Hand Luggage Only and was determined to visit while in Florida.
-When the guys visited they were lucky enough to see and swim with manatees, us not so much but it’s definitely worth a visit on your American east coast road trip.
+I’d read about Ichetucknee Springs and was determined to visit while in Florida.
+Sometimes you can see manatees while you float down the river.
+We didn’t, but it’s still worth a visit on your American east coast road trip.

 The thing to do here is rent a tube (rubber ring) and float down the river.
 We rented from Ichetucknee Tube Centre; the original place although there are now a few others renting tubes.
 The cheapest tubes they have are just $5 for the whole day but fancier options are available.